mangate/SelfGPT/README.md

     - From that Ngrok links, copy the HTTPS link URL
     - Go to back to Twilio's sand box for whatsapp and add the URL given by NGROK with the suffix */wasms*  to the box marked `WHEN A MESSAGE COMES IN` (see [here](https://www.pragnakalp.com/create-whatsapp-bot-with-twilio-using-python-tutorial-with-examples/) for a tutorial) and press save.

 That's it!
 You can now use the bot.

-Please note that the bot will only work if the terminal is open and running the code.
-Also the twilio sandbox disconnects after 72 hours so you will have to reconnect it after that.
-You might also have to get a new URL from NGROK and edit the Twilio sandbox again.
+## Known issues

+- The Twilio account disconnects each 72 hours: Reconnecting is easy, just send the same message you send on step 5 that connected you in the first place.
+- The Ngrok chantes URL: Sometime the bot would stop responding.
+This can be caused by the Ngrok changing the URL.
+In this case you have to repeat step 6.

 ## How to contribute